 The Department of Natural Resources will maximize available funding by being more strategic in setting priorities for which lands are to be conserved.
-DNR has implemented a “POS Targeting” land conservation system based first on ecological priorities.
+The department has implemented a “Program Open Space Targeting” land conservation system based first on ecological priorities.
 The creation of a more transparent process is based on scientific data, management priorities and public needs (recreational, historic, and cultural access; and resource-based economies).

-The “POS Targeting System” begins with an ecological screen that uses an ecological baseline to select “Targeted Ecological Areas”.
+The “Program Open Space Targeting System” begins with an ecological screen that uses an ecological baseline to select “Targeted Ecological Areas”.
 A parcel screen will be used to assess, score, and prioritize parcels.
-A smaller portion of POS Stateside funds will still be used to acquire high priority recreational, cultural, and historic sites, providing key Chesapeake Bay access points, trails connections, and in-holdings.
+A smaller portion of Program Open Space Stateside funds will still be used to acquire high priority recreational, cultural, and historic sites, providing key Chesapeake Bay access points, trails connections, and in-holdings.

-By using a more refined analysis of updated ecological data, DNR has created a more transparent process where decisions are supported by science.
+By using a more refined analysis of updated ecological data the department has created a more transparent process where decisions are supported by science.

 580 Taylor Ave, Annapolis MD 21401